 We have some big-ticket attractions in Calgary, and when you’re on a budget, you might have to be choosy.
 Choosing one attraction you could visit several times and purchasing a membership gives you a much better value for your dollar than paying for every visit.
 Your price per visit goes way down and you don’t need to feel like you have to stay at the attraction all day to get your money’s worth.
 Most places pay for a membership in about three visits.
 Of course, it requires a bigger chunk of money to start, but then you can enjoy the entertainment all summer long without reaching for your wallet again.
 If you’re just visiting and not in the market for a membership, be sure to check out what discounts and coupons are available.

-Purchase a season pass at Calaway Park before May 21, 2019, for one of the best deals out there.
-Even if you didn’t get a pass this year, Calaway Park has recently been named North America’s most affordable amusement park!
+If you purchased a season pass at Calaway Park before the May long weekend – you know what a great deal it is!
+Even if you didn’t get a pass this year, Calaway Park was recently named North America’s most affordable amusement park and you can usually get deals on tickets at local Calgary Coop locations.
 Calaway Park is awesome for families with young children and tweens and young teens who want to hang out with their friends.

-The Calgary Zoo offers amazing value with their year-round memberships.
-With over 900 animals (now including the giant pandas), a botanical garden, a pre-historic park, and loads of special events, you’ll find a wonderful range of fun.
+The Calgary Zoo offers amazing value with its year-round memberships.
+With over 900 animals, a botanical garden, a pre-historic park, and loads of special events, you’ll find a wonderful range of fun.
 Plus, when the weather turns cool and rainy, the zoo is still a great place to visit, with plenty of indoor spaces.

 Calgary’s science centre, TELUS Spark, is another place you can visit all year long.
-It’s especially fun in the summer, however, when the weather is nice enough to visit the outdoor Brainasium.
-Don’t miss the Junkyard Playground and Operation Explore, which is coming back for another summer.
+It’s especially fun to visit the outdoor Brainasium in the summer.
 Plus, a membership here also gives you admission into other science centres, as they often have a reciprocal agreement.
 Road trip!

 Playgrounds, Parks, and Water – Classic Summer Fun

 The City of Calgary also offers a bevy of free fun at its parks during the summer.
-You might need to mark your calendars because the fun doesn’t stay put, but check out the mobile skateparks, the mobile adventure playgrounds, and the Park n’ Play and Stay n’ Play programs.
+You might need to mark your calendars because the fun doesn’t stay put, but check out the mobile adventure playgrounds, and the Park n’ Play and Stay n’ Play programs.
 Keep checking back as more dates get added for the summer!
+Or, head to a skateboard park or a bike park/pump track.

 Festivals, Festivals, and More Festivals

 Spring kicks off Festival Season in Calgary, bringing loads of unique fun for families.
 There is a charge for some festivals, but some are completely free!
-Check out Shakespeare by the Bow, a Taste of Calgary, or the Kiwanis Apple Festival for a wide variety of fun all summer long.
+Check out Shakespeare by the Bow, a Taste of Calgary, or the Chinatown Street Festival for a wide variety of fun all summer long.

 But That’s Not All . . .

 Getting the best value for your summer fun is as endless as your imagination.
-Spend an afternoon at a farmers market or take a drive to Kananaskis for a hike.
-Check the calendar for tournaments at Spruce Meadows, and for a modest price, enjoy a day filled with family fun, along with horse show jumping.
-Let your kids stay up late (gulp!) with a visit to Milky Way Nights at the Rothney Observatory or solve a mystery at the YouthLink Calgary Police Interpretive Centre (both are by donation).
+Spend an afternoon at a farmers market or take a drive to Kananaskis for a hike (don’t forget the $15/day Conservation Pass that was introduced in 2021).
+Check the calendar for tournaments at Spruce Meadows, and enjoy a day filled with family fun, along with horse show jumping.
+Let your kids stay up late (gulp!) with a visit to Milky Way Nights at the Rothney Observatory ($10/ticket) or solve a mystery at the YouthLink Calgary Police Interpretive Centre (by donation).
 Sign up for the Kids Bowl Free program to make sure you have some rainy day fun ready or head down to the library for one of their great programs and stock up on books, movies, and music!

 Whether your budget for summer fun is large or small, you can find something you’ll love in Calgary this year.
-Keep reading Family Fun Calgary for great ideas and ways to get the best value for your family!
+Keep reading Family Fun Calgary for great ideas and ways to get the best value for your family and you can find our calendar here.